eurostat/NLP4Stat/Enrichment/tests_topic_mod_v1.md

-If these results are useful, the analysis will be extended to take into account the *gamma* coefficients which express, for each document and topic, the estimated proportion of terms from the document that are generated from that topic.
+If these results are useful, the analysis will be extended to take into account the *gamma* coefficients which express, for each document and topic, the **estimated proportion of terms from the document that are generated from that topic**.